rspamd/rspamd.com/doc/modules/antivirus.md

 ## Configuration

-The configuration for an antivirus setup is done by defining rules.
-If the antivirus reports one or more viruses the configured symbol will be set (e.g. CLAM_VIRUS) with the viruses as description and the if set the reset action will be triggered.
+The configuration for an antivirus setup is accomplished by defining rules.
+If the antivirus reports one or more viruses, the configured symbol (e.g. CLAM_VIRUS) will be set, with the viruses as the description.
+If set, the reset action will be triggered.

-When there is an error during the connection or the antivirus reports failures the fail symbol (e.g. CLAM_VIRUS_FAIL) will be set with the error message as description.
-It is possible to make a `soft reject` by using the [force_actions]({{ site.baseurl }}/doc/configuration/force_actions.html) plugin if the antivirus has failed to scan the email (for example during a database reloading)
+In case of errors during the connection or if the antivirus reports failures, the fail symbol (e.g. CLAM_VIRUS_FAIL) will be set, with the error message as the description.
+The [force_actions]({{ site.baseurl }}/doc/configuration/force_actions.html) plugin can be used to perform a `soft reject` if the antivirus has failed to scan the email, such as during a database reloading.

-Next to the `SYMBOLNAME` and `SYMBOLNAME_FAIL` symbols there are currently 2 special symbols indicating the scanner reports encrypted parts or parts with Office macros: `SYMBOLNAME_ENCRYPTED` and `SYMBOLNAME_MACRO`
+In addition to the `SYMBOLNAME` and `SYMBOLNAME_FAIL` symbols, there are currently two special symbols indicating that the scanner has reported encrypted parts or parts with Office macros: `SYMBOLNAME_ENCRYPTED` and `SYMBOLNAME_MACRO`

-For virus, encrypted and macro symbols you can use patterns to set a dedicated symbol for any virus name or error message.
-For the fail symbol you have to use patterns_fail:
+For virus, encrypted and macro symbols, patterns can be used to set a dedicated symbol for any virus name or error message.
+For the fail symbol, the `patterns_fail` option must be used.

 ~~~ucl
 ...